rkchan77/ETH-transaction-tracker/README.md

 # Ethereum Blockchain Transaction Tracker
-Website that tracks recent transactions on Ethereum Blockchain
+Website that tracks recent transactions on the Ethereum Blockchain

 ![](./demo.png)